 - pinch salt and granulated sugar

 Melt the butter in a small sauce pan over low heat.

 Add the lemon zest, lemon juice, pinch of salt and sugar and stir to blend.

 Turn off the heat, cover, let the mixture sit for about 15 minutes, and then pour it into small, but deep, mixing bowl.
-(So that when you whip it, it all stays in the bowl.)

 Place the bowl in the refrigerator just until the mixture begins to solidify, about 5 minutes.